jacdals97/MLops_emotions/reports/README.md

 > *experiments.*
 > Answer:

-**Too long: 254 words**

 We have filled out the following folders:
-* .github/workflows: yml files that automates our workflows together with GitHub Actions making sure that everything works as intended when being pushed to the main branch of our GitHub repository.
+* .github/workflows: automates our workflows together with GitHub Actions
-* tests: Includes files for running unit testing on our code
+* tests: running unit testing on our code
-* {{cookiecutter.repo_name}} / emotions: The folder that contains the actual code that loads and procceses the data, creates a model, trains the model on the data and makes predictions.
+* {{cookiecutter.repo_name}} OR emotions: actual code that loads and procceses the data, creates a model, trains the model and makes predictions.
-* .dvc: Folder to set up data version control.
+* .dvc: data version control.
 Configured to work with storage in Google Drive or remote storage in Google Cloud.
 By default we use remote storage in Google Cloud.
-* data: Folder where the data is located immediately after being loaded and processed, and then later removed again locally once it is pushed to dvc.
+* (data: Folder where the data is located immediately after being loaded and processed, and then later removed again locally once it is pushed to dvc.)
-* dockerfiles: Folder that contains several dockerfiles that are used to build images for training, prediction.
+* dockerfiles: build images for training, prediction.
 We also store our cloudbuild files for building images in GCP here.
-* models: Folder where the model is stored once it has been trained, so that it can easily be loaded and used for prediction.
 * reports: Folder to document the entire project.
-* Makefile

 and have furthermore added the following folders:
 * config: Folder that contains a config file used to define hyperparameters and experiments that can then be called with Hydra.
+* app: Containing code that creates the FastAPI application

 while not using the following folders:
 * hooks
+* (data) see above
+* notebooks
 * icons
 * docs
+* models: We version models using Wandb